Cschlaefli/5e-api/readme.md

 virtualenv env
 source env/bin/activate
 pip3 install -r requirements.txt
-pip3 install eve_docs/setup.py
+pip3 install ./eve_docs
 ```
-The last line is to install my branch of eve_docs included in the repo
+The last line is to install my branch of eve_docs included in the repo, you can use the pip repo for eve_docs, but I can't be sure it will work

 It also runs by default as www, so you'll need to create that system user and change the ownership of 5e-api for it to run, if you want to run it as a different user, just change the gid and uid in the wsgi.ini